 What makes this particularly useful for AI hiring is the ability to handle niche, multi-variable searches.
 Finding an “MLOps engineer with Kubeflow experience and financial services background” is exactly the kind of search where AI sourcing outperforms manual work by orders of magnitude.

-For enterprise hiring teams, compliance matters too.
+Compliance matters for enterprise hiring teams too.
 Pin is SOC 2 Type 2 certified with strict data encryption, access controls, and bias elimination guardrails - details available at trust.pin.com.
-As John Compton, Fractional Head of Talent at Agile Search, puts it: "I am impressed by Pin's effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles."
+As John Compton, Fractional Head of Talent at Agile Search, puts it: “I am impressed by Pin’s effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles.”

 Frequently Asked Questions